springernature/frontend-playbook/security/secure-markup.md

 Not specifying the appropriate character set has historically been a source of [charset-related security problems](https://code.google.com/archive/p/doctype-mirror/wikis/ArticleUtf7.wiki) as well as a source of rendering bugs.

 Ideally this should be specified in both the HTTP header and a `meta` element, in case one breaks.

+## Add `rel="noopener"` to outbound links in new windows

+Links leak the context of the opening window to the opened window, via the `window.opener` object.
+This allows the opened window to alter the opening window via JavaScript, regardless of whether the window is opened via JavaScript or simply a `target="_blank"` attribute.
+Exploiting this [context leaking is a security problem](https://mathiasbynens.github.io/rel-noopener/).

+As of 2023, recent versions of all major browsers treat `target=_blank` links as `noopener` by default.
+However, we still recommend including this attribute because as an HTML feature it will be served to older browsers, and is cheap to implement.

 ## Use Subresource Integrity